5 Rules for Setting Boundaries from Boundaries in the Bible.

 A Call to Obedience

 People of God, it is time to be obedient!
-Bible Scripture about setting boundaries have been crystal clear!
+Scripture has been crystal clear!
 Let it not be just a few of us who have the courage to obey – like Caleb and Joshua on the border of the promised land.

 Rule #5 – Boundaries that Haven’t Been Communicated Clearly Should Never Be Enforced